ResEmoteNet: Bridging Accuracy and Loss Reduction in Facial Emotion Recognition: Proposed Method

 The squeezed output $z$ is then processed through two fully connected layers: a dimensionality-reduction layer followed by a dimensionality-expansion layer, with a Rectified Linear Unit (ReLU) activation in between.
 The excitation operation can be formulated as:

-Here, $W_1$ is the weight matrix that reduces the dimensionality. $X_{S1}$ is the output from first dimension-reduction layer.

-Where, $W_2$ is the weight matrix that expands it back to the original number of channels i.e., $c$.$X_{S2}$ is the output from first dimension-expansion layer.
+Here, $W_1$ is the weight matrix that reduces the dimensionality. $X_{S1}$ is the output from first dimension-reduction layer. $W_2$ is the weight matrix that expands it back to the original number of channels i.e., $c$.$X_{S2}$ is the output from first dimension-expansion layer.
 The per-channel modulation weights, derived from the excitation phase output $s$, are employed to adjust the original input feature maps $X_{FE}$.
 This scaling operation is done on each element individually and is represented by Y: